streamdao/swap/fuzz/README.md

 ## License

-Saber StreamSwap is licensed under the Apache License, Version 2.0.
+StreamSwap is licensed under the Apache License, Version 2.0.